AntonGulkevich/PrivateCheker/README.md

 #Private Cheker#
--
+*****

-This private cheker help you to validate e-mail in huge ammount
+This private cheker helps you to validate e-mail in huge ammount In non distant future will created functions, that allow u to search text in e-mail, using pop3.
+*****

 ![Image of PrivateCheker](https://github.com/AntonGulkevich/PrivateCheker/blob/master/Images/MainWindow.PNG "private cheker-qt")